shubhang123/Obsidian-Notes/6th sem/Crypto/Unit 3/Unit 3.md

 ### Next Steps
 Would you like me to proceed with the next topic, **SSL (Secure Sockets Layer)**, or do you have any questions about MD5?

+### 10. SSL (Secure Sockets Layer)

+#### Definition
+SSL (Secure Sockets Layer) is a cryptographic protocol designed to provide secure communication over a network, primarily the internet.
+It ensures **confidentiality**, **integrity**, and **authentication** between two communicating parties (e.g., a client and server).
+Although SSL has been largely replaced by its successor, **TLS (Transport Layer Security)**, the term "SSL" is still commonly used to refer to both.

+#### Purpose
+- **Confidentiality**: Encrypt data to prevent eavesdropping.
+- **Integrity**: Ensure data is not altered during transmission.
+- **Authentication**: Verify the identity of the server (and optionally the client).
+- **Secure Communication**: Protect sensitive transactions (e.g., online banking, e-commerce).

+#### Key Features
+1. **Encryption**: Uses symmetric cryptography (e.g., AES) for data encryption and asymmetric cryptography (e.g., RSA) for key exchange.
+2. **Authentication**: Relies on digital certificates issued by Certificate Authorities (CAs) to verify identities.
+3. **Integrity**: Uses MACs (e.g., HMAC-SHA256) to detect tampering.
+4. **Handshake Protocol**: Establishes a secure session by negotiating cryptographic parameters.

+#### How SSL Works
+1. **SSL Handshake**:
+   - Client and server negotiate protocol version, cipher suites, and compression methods.
+   - Server presents its digital certificate (containing its public key) for authentication.
+   - Client verifies the certificate against trusted CAs.
+   - Client and server exchange keys (e.g., via Diffie-Hellman or RSA) to establish a shared session key.
+   - Handshake completes, and secure communication begins.
+2. **Data Transfer**:
+   - Data is encrypted with the session key and authenticated with a MAC.
+   - Transmitted securely over the network.
+3. **Session Termination**:
+   - Session ends, and keys are discarded or cached for resumption.

+#### Versions
+- **SSL 1.0**: Never released due to flaws.
+- **SSL 2.0** (1995): Insecure, deprecated due to weak encryption and vulnerabilities.
+- **SSL 3.0** (1996): Improved but deprecated in 2015 due to attacks like POODLE.
+- **TLS 1.0–1.3** (1999–2018): Successors to SSL, with TLS 1.3 being the modern, secure standard.

+#### Applications
+- **HTTPS**: Secures web browsing (e.g., online shopping, banking).
+- **VPNs**: Protects remote access to networks.
+- **Email**: Secures SMTP, IMAP, and POP3 communications.
+- **VoIP**: Encrypts voice communications.

+#### Security Considerations
+- **Deprecated Versions**: SSL 2.0, 3.0, and early TLS versions (1.0, 1.1) are insecure; use TLS 1.2 or 1.3.
+- **Certificate Management**: Ensure valid, unexpired certificates from trusted CAs.
+- **Cipher Suites**: Use strong ciphers (e.g., AES-GCM, ChaCha20) and avoid weak ones (e.g., RC4, DES).
+- **Attacks**:
+  - MITM: Mitigated by certificate verification.
+  - Heartbleed (2014): OpenSSL bug exposed private keys; patch systems.
+  - POODLE: Exploited SSL 3.0; disable SSL 3.0.

+#### Limitations
+- **Performance**: Encryption and handshake add computational overhead (mitigated by hardware acceleration).
+- **Certificate Costs**: Obtaining and renewing certificates can be expensive (though free CAs like Let’s Encrypt exist).
+- **Misconfiguration**: Weak cipher suites or improper certificate setup can reduce security.
+- **Legacy Systems**: Older systems may rely on insecure SSL/TLS versions.

+#### Best Practices
+- Use TLS 1.3 for optimal security and performance.
+- Enforce strong cipher suites and disable deprecated protocols (SSL 2.0, 3.0, TLS 1.0, 1.1).
+- Regularly update and patch SSL/TLS libraries (e.g., OpenSSL).
+- Use valid certificates from trusted CAs and monitor for expiration.
+- Implement HTTP Strict Transport Security (HSTS) to enforce HTTPS.

+---

+### Next Steps
+Would you like me to proceed with the next topic, **SSH (Secure Shell)**, or do you have any questions about SSL?